altaga/SolSquare/README.md

 ### You own what you create.
 ![image](./Assets/logoB.png)

-SolSquare is a decentralized censorship-free tweet platform that promotes economic incentives for good behavior.
+SolSquare is a decentralized censorship-free post/tweet platform that promotes economic incentives for good behavior powered by Bonk Token and AI Rudeness Detection.

 # Fast Links: